-- 48. The representative of Jordan said that Law No. 7 on Unifying Other Taxes and Fees had been passed in March 1997, consolidating all other import duties and charges into the ordinary rate of customs duty.
-The fees and taxes that had been incorporated into customs duties included a consolidated surcharge (6 per cent); the municipalities and universities fees (2 per cent and 4 per cent, respectively); the 1969 surcharge tax (5 per cent on items exempt from customs duty, 3 per cent on dutiable items); and a 5 per cent import fee. - 49.
+- 56. The representative of Jordan said that Law No. 7 on Unifying Other Taxes and Fees had been passed in March 1997, consolidating all other import duties and charges into the ordinary rate of customs duty.
+The fees and taxes that had been incorporated into customs duties included a consolidated surcharge (6 per cent); the municipalities and universities fees (2 per cent and 4 per cent, respectively); the 1969 surcharge tax (5 per cent on items exempt from customs duty, 3 per cent on dutiable items); and a 5 per cent import fee. - 57.
 A fee of 86.5 fils (JD 0.0865) per packet (20) of imported cigarettes was levied in accordance with the decision of the Economic Security Commission No. 16 of 20 September 1984.
 The revenue was earmarked for support of some agricultural products.
-Imported radios were subject to fees levied in accordance with by-law No. 20 for 1966 of the Ministry of Post and Telecommunication.
+[A decision regarding this charge will be made by end September 1999].
+Imported radios were subject to fees levied in accordance with by-Law No. 20 for 1966 of the Ministry of Post and Telecommunication.
 The fees amounted to JD 0.2 for one-wave transistor radios, JD 0.3 for two-wave radios and JD 0.4 for radios with three wave bands.
 In addition, JD 0.5 was levied on each transistor radio with an electric transformer, and JD 2 on each radio operated by electricity.
 Asked to explain the purpose of the fees levied on imported transistor radios, the representative of Jordan said that the purpose had not been specified in the legislation introducing these fees, i.e. the Regulation of Wireless Receivers and Transmitters No. 30 of 1966 and the 1934 Wireless Telegraph Law (Article 4).
-Jordan was currently evaluating the application of these fees [information will be provided at the next meeting of the Working Party]. - 50.
-The representative of Jordan confirmed that upon Jordan's accession to the WTO no extra duties and charges would be liable to products in the sense of GATT Article II:1(b).
-Asked by a member whether Jordan would agree to bind at zero all duties and charges on imports referred to in Article II:1(b) of the GATT 1994 in its Schedule of Concessions and Commitments on Goods, annexed to Jordan's Protocol of Accession, the representative of Jordan said that Jordan was considering the matter, but was not ready to make a commitment at this point.
+Jordan had decided to eliminate the import fee on transistor radios [legal measures will come into effect before the end of October 1999].
+Asked by a member about the WTO justification for an import charge on imported sheep and goats (JD 2 per head) and calves (JD 10 per head), the representative of Jordan said that the Law on Unifying Taxes and Duties No. 7 of 1997 would be amended prior to accession.
+Jordan would reintroduce compound tariff rates for sheep and calves, as was the case before February 1997. - 58.
+The representative of Jordan confirmed that from the date of accession Jordan would levy no duties and charges on imports other than ordinary customs duties and fees and charges for services rendered.
+Any such charges applied to imports after accession would be in accordance with WTO provisions.
+He further confirmed that Jordan would not list any other charges in its Goods Market Access Schedule under Article II:1(b) of the GATT 1994, binding such charges at "zero".